 - The Power light should be green, and the Connection light should be blinking amber.

-- Ensure that the Ethernet cable is securely plugged into the WAN port and into the router.
+- Make sure that one end of the Ethernet cable is securely plugged into the WAN port on the Hub, and the other end is securely plugged into an available port on your router.

-Reset the Hub by inserting a non-metallic pointed object into the Reset hole for 10 seconds.
+If the activation portal says that your Hub is not ready for activation, reset the Hub by inserting a non-metallic pointed object into the Reset hole for 45 seconds.

 Note: Resetting your Hub will un-pair all devices that you have paired with your system.
 This shouldn't be an issue because you haven't activated your Hub or paired any devices with your system yet.
 However, if you reset your Hub in the future, you'll need to reactivate it, then re-pair all of your devices.

 - Check the devices LED on the front of the Hub.
 The light should be blinking green, indicating that the Hub is in pairing mode.

 - If the light is not blinking green, unplug the Hub from the power outlet, wait 15 seconds, and then plug it back in.
 After the Hub completes its startup sequence, try pairing the device again.

 - Make sure your device is within range.
 Move the device closer to the Hub and try pairing it again.
 All devices must be within 30 feet of your Hub.